-A separation agreement can help protect you from future financial claims on divorce.
+A separation agreement or deed of separation can help protect you from future financial claims on divorce.

 There are also times when you will need a separation agreement simply to prove that you are separated.

-- When claiming benefits, such as child benefit if your spouse or partner earns more than £50,000 per year, you may find that you need to prove you no longer live together as a couple, especially if you are still under one roof.
+- If you claim child benefit and your spouse or partner earns more than £50,000 per year.
+You may need to prove you no longer live together as a couple.
+This is more likely if you are still under one roof.

 - When buying a property separately from your spouse or partner if stamp duty is payable.

-- When applying for a mortgage; the lender may want to see evidence of an agreement to pay maintenance to prove your income.
+- Some mortgage lenders like evidence of an agreement to pay maintenance to prove your income.

-Separation agreements are for both married and unmarried couples.
+Separation agreements are useful for both married and unmarried couples.

 Writing your own separation agreement – is it legally binding?

-It is useful to write down what has been agreed between you when you are having a conversation or meeting about it.
+It is useful to write down what you have agreed between you.
+Do this when you are having a conversation or meeting about it.

-Then you should ask a solicitor to put it into a more formal legal document.
-A solicitor drafted separation agreement in the form of a deed makes it clear that it is intended to be legally binding on you.
+You should ask a solicitor to put it into a more formal legal document.
+A solicitor drafted separation agreement makes it clear that it is intended to be legally binding.

-But, if it is upheld it may make the situation worse if it says something you didn't intend.
+If upheld, these may make the situation worse than no agreement at all, if it says something you didn’t intend.

-Recent rulings all point towards people being held to the terms of a separation agreement, even if they don't take advice beforehand.
+Recent rulings all point towards people being bound to separation agreements, even if they didn’t take advice beforehand.

 Mistakes are easily made and often impossible to fix later.